Updated: May 18, 2026

 Record yourself playing or singing live with clean audio.

-Use a tripod or enlist a friend for smooth footage.
+Use a tripod or ask a friend to help you capture smooth footage.

 Focus on one section, verse, chorus, or instrumental hook that shows off your vibe.